Suggested links

 • Suicidal thoughts

-Symptoms can begin as soon as six to eight hours after the last dose was taken.
+Hydrocodone withdrawal symptoms can begin as soon as 6 to 8 hours after someone consumed their last dose.
 Symptoms will typically peak between the 30- and 72-hour mark.
-The entire withdrawal process can last up to two weeks.

 Some people can experience lingering side effects for months after withdrawing from hydrocodone.
 These lingering effects are known as post-acute withdrawal syndrome (PAWS) or protracted withdrawal.

-Fortunately, PAWS withdrawal symptoms are typically less severe than peak withdrawal symptoms.
+However, PAWS withdrawal symptoms are typically much less severe than peak withdrawal symptoms.

 How to Safely Withdraw From Hydrocodone

-In some cases, your physician or therapist might prescribe medications to help with the physical or psychological effects of tapering.
+In some cases, your physician or therapist might prescribe medications to help with the physical and/or psychological effects of tapering.

-The safest way to withdraw is through a medical detox program.
-Detoxing is when all harmful substances leave the body to start healing.
+The safest way to withdraw from hydrocodone is through a medical detox program.

-During detox, you will likely be prescribed medications to help you deal with drug cravings and alleviate other withdrawal symptoms and side effects.
+During the detox process, your doctor may prescribe medication to help you deal with drug cravings and alleviate other withdrawal side effects.

 Medications that are FDA-approved for hydrocodone detox include: